SciML/Surrogates.jl/docs/src/index.md

 2. Construction of the surrogate model
 3. Surrogate optimization

 The sampling methods are super important for the behavior of the Surrogate.
-At the moment they are:

-- Grid sample
-- Uniform sample
-- Sobol sample
-- Latin Hypercube sample
-- Low discrepancy sample
+Sampling can be done through [QuasiMonteCarlo.jl](https://github.com/SciML/QuasiMonteCarlo.jl), all the functions available there can be used in Surrogates.jl.

 The available surrogates are: